Pleura: Visceral pleura

-The visceral pleura (from viscera) covers the lung surfaces and the hilar structures and extends caudally from the hilum as a mesentery-like band called the pulmonary ligament.
+The visceral pleura (from viscera) covers the lung surfaces and extends caudally from the hilum as a mesentery-like band called the pulmonary ligament.
 Each lung is divided into lobes by the infoldings of the pleura as fissures.
-The fissures are double folds of pleura that section the lungs and help in their expansion, allowing the lung to ventilate more effectively even if parts of it (usually the basal segments) fail to expand properly due to congestion or consolidation.The function of the visceral pleura is to produce and reabsorb fluid.
+The fissures are double folds of pleura that section the lungs and help in their expansion, allowing the lung to ventilate more effectively even if parts of it (usually the basal segments) fail to expand properly due to congestion or consolidation.
+The function of the visceral pleura is to produce and reabsorb fluid.
 It is an area that is insensitive to pain due to its association with the lung and innervation by visceral sensory neurons.

-Visceral pleura also forms interlobular septa (that separates secondary pulmonary lobules).
-Interlobular septa contains connective tissue, pulmonary veins, and lymphatics.
+The visceral pleura also forms interlobular septa (that separates secondary pulmonary lobules).
+Interlobular septa contain connective tissue, pulmonary veins, and lymphatics.

 Parietal pleura

-The parietal pleura (from paries) lines the inside of the thoracic cavity which is set apart from the thoracic wall by the endothoracic fascia.
-The Parietal includes the inner surface of the rib cage and the upper surface of the diaphragm, as well as the side surfaces of the mediastinum, from which it separates the pleural cavity.
+The parietal pleura (from paries) lines the inside of the thoracic cavity.
+This includes the inner surface of the rib cage and the upper surface of the diaphragm, as well as the side surfaces of the mediastinum.
 It joins the visceral pleura at the pericardial base of the pulmonary hilum and pulmonary ligament as a smooth but acutely angled circumferential junction known as the hilar reflection.
+The thoracic cavity is set apart from the thoracic wall by the endothoracic fascia.

 The parietal pleura is subdivided according to the surface it covers.